vbem/multi-runners/README.md

 If limited by slow download speed, you can also manually download it to `/tmp/`, and set the `MR_RELEASE_URL` env as `/tmp/actions-runner-linux-x64-2.345.6.tar.gz`.

 ### GitHub Enterprise Server editions
-*GitHub Enterprise Server* editions usally have differnt server and API URL prefies then *github.com*, you can set them in environment variables `MR_GIHUB_BASEURL` and `MR_GIHUB_API_BASEURL`.
+*GitHub Enterprise Server* editions usually have different server and API URL prefixes comparing with *github.com*, you can set them in environment variables `MR_GIHUB_BASEURL` and `MR_GIHUB_API_BASEURL`.

 ### Setup multi-runners on single host
-To setup multi-runners, you can simplify run following command mult times:
+To setup multi-runners, you can simplify run following command multi times:
 ```bash
 # 1 runner for repository `<ORG-NAME-1>/<REPO-NAME-1>`
 ./mr.bash add --org <ORG-NAME-1> --repo <REPO-NAME-1>